cakekindel/learn-rust-for-cs-java-devs/README.md

 In contrast, if we never delete things from memory, our program will happily run and gobble up system resources until there aren't any left.

-### Enter the Data Ownership Model
+### Enter the Rust Commandments
 1. **All values shall be recursively immutable by default**
 1. **Only one function or data structure or variable may _own_ a given value**
 1. **When an owned value goes out of scope, it is immediately freed in memory**
 1. **There can be any number of read-only windows to an owned value**
-1. **There can be at most 1 piece of code with a mutable access to an owned value**
+1. **There can be at most 1 piece of code with a mutable access to a value**

+This may sound restrictive, and it is!

+If you follow these rules, however, you'll be rewarded with a lightning-fast binary that is _guaranteed_ to be free from a slew of common memory defects and _extremely_ predictable.

 ## Expression Oriented
 In Java & C#, the _statements_ in a code block do not resolve to values.